 - Executive Online Editor.
 The Executive Online Editor shall be responsible for supervising the process of editing articles to be published on the Journal website.
 Their primary responsibility shall be to ensure that articles are regularly published and are effectively edited.
 The Executive Online Editor shall have the power to recruit staff and to accept articles for publication in the Online Journal, subject to the approval of the Presidents.

-- Executive Submissions Editor.
-The Executive Submissions Editor shall review all articles that do not require expedited review.
-The Executive Submissions Editor, with the aid of the Articles Committee, shall make recommendations for publication to the Presidents.
+- Executive Submissions Editors.
+There shall be two Executive Submissions Editors.
+The Executive Submissions Editors shall review all articles that do not require expedited review.
+The Executive Submissions Editors, with the aid of the Articles Committee, shall make recommendations for publication to the Presidents.

 - Congress Editors.
 There shall be between two and four Congress Editors.
 The Congress Editors shall be responsible for soliciting articles from current and former members of Congress or other state, local, and federal government officials, to be published in the print edition of the Journal and for the Online Journal.
 Congress Editors may also be required, at the discretion of the Presidents, to serve as Supervising Editors for Congress articles published in either the print Journal or Online Journal.